top of page

 Cold Water Sterilisation

-There are various methods for sterilising baby bottles, including: steam, UVA, microwave, boiling and cold water sterilisation.
-There isn't a right or a wrong choice, there are pros and cons to all of the different sterilising methods. it's entirely a parents personal decision.
+There are various methods for sterilising baby bottles, including:; steam, UVA, microwave, boiling and cold water sterilisation.
+There isn't a right or a wrong choice, there are pros and cons to all of the different sterilising methods.
+It's entirely a parents personal decision.

 What items are needed?